sweetysadaria/laravel-4-base/readme.md

 Laravel 4 will load configuration files depending on your environment.
 Basset will also build collections depending on this environment setting.

 Open ***bootstrap/start.php*** and edit the following lines to match your settings.
-You want to be using your machine name in Windows and your hostname in OS X and Linux (type `hostname` in terminal).
+You want to be using your machine name in Windows and your hostname

+OS X and Linux (type `hostname` in terminal).
 Using the machine name will allow the `php artisan` command to use the right configuration files as well.

     $env = $app->detectEnvironment(array(